Fostering Excellence in Communication of Science

 Annual Science Immersion Workshop for Journalists A one-week immersion workshop that provides 10 journalists with basic scientific training in the field and laboratory.
 Workshop participants learn about global change in coastal ecosystems.

-Science Seminars for Journalists These one or two-day seminars for journalists focus on specific topics such as coastal effects of climate change, water quality, renewable energy, and toxics in the environment, and feature leading environmental scientists and communicators.
+Science Seminars for Journalists These one- to two-day seminars for journalists focus on specific topics such as coastal effects of climate change, water quality, renewable energy, and toxics in the environment, and feature leading environmental scientists and communicators.

 Communication Training for Scientists

-Science Communication Workshop for Scientists Metcalf Institute organizes these workshops at conferences or as stand-alone programs to help researchers improve their skills and confidence in communicating research to journalists and the public.
+Science Communication Workshops for Scientists Metcalf Institute organizes these one-day workshops at conferences or as stand-alone programs to help researchers improve their skills and confidence in communicating research to journalists and the public.

 Public Lectures on Environmental Topics in the News

 Scientists and Journalists: Getting the Point Across An annual public lecture series featuring top scientists, journalists and policy makers on environmental issues of the day.

 Metcalf Institute is administered by Dr. Sunshine Menezes, executive director, with advisory assistance from Dr. Tatiana Rynearson, professor of oceanography at the URI Graduate School of Oceanography and Richard Salit, reporter for The Providence Journal, as well as a small professional staff.
 Metcalf Institute also has an Advisory Board that meets in full with the directors and staff three times a year.
 The dean of the URI Graduate School of Oceanography, Dr. Bruce Corliss, is an ex officio member of the Metcalf Institute Advisory Board.